Cut Gem Bespoke Gems

 Lithium Niobate is an unusual material - this with an curious background.
 (LiNbO3) is an exotic ceramic used in the photonics industry.
 Entirely man-made it does not occur in nature.

-Optically its refractive index is similar to that of diamond whilst its dispersion is over three times diamond's - hence the rainbows.
+Optically its refractive index is similar to that of diamond whilst its dispersion is over three times diamond's - hence the rainbow

 So very pretty and unusual.. what's the catch?
 Well it is soft with a moh hardness of about 5 which makes it difficult to polish and needs care in setting.
 I tried about 6 different lap/polish combinations before getting it right (0.25 micron diamond on tin alloy f.y.i.).
 It can be used in jewellery however one would not recommend it for a ring rather a setting which would offer some protection.